s-macke/concepts-of-programming-languages/docs/exercises/Exercise2.2.md

 - Define custom types for Book, Page and Index
-- Make sure the Stringer() interface is implemented for Book and Index to make them printable More details about the Stringer interface: https://tour.golang.org/methods/17
+- Make sure the Stringer() interface is implemented for Book and Index to make them printable More details about the Stringer interface: https://tour.golang.org/methods/17 The stringer interface will be explained in more detail in the next lecture.
-- Write an unit test which generates a book and calculates the index and prints it to Stdout
+- Write a unit test which generates a book and calculates the index and prints it to Stdout

 ## After this Exercise
 - You know the basic Go container types: string, map, array, slice